WitsHPC/HPC-InterestGroup/tutorials/20260317-shell-fundamentals/README.md

 The application runs in a simulated Linux environment.
 Learners complete a sequence of levels covering navigation, file management, search, filtering, and simple pipelines without affecting the host filesystem.

+Each session includes a maximum of three hints.
+The learner can reveal a hint with the `hint` command, and remaining hints are shown as hearts in the interface.

 ## Requirements

 - Python 3.9 or newer recommended